Being Customer-Centric: 10 Questions for Uberall CCO Tijs van Santen

-We need to be very consistent in our communication and clear in managing expectations, and being very transparent about what success looks like: these are some of my non negotiables, the activities that we all agreed that we would do.
-After that, you can have a lot of freedom and people can apply their creativity.
+We need to be very consistent in our communication and clear in managing expectations, and very transparent about what success looks like: these are some of my non-negotiables, the activities that we all agreed that we would do.
+After that, you can have a lot of freedom, and people can apply their creativity.

 We also need to let people make mistakes.
 If we’re not it means we're not learning new things.

-Tijs: In North America everybody more or less speaks the same language, literally and metaphorically.
-In a European company there's more cultural fragmentation.
-The second thing is: people in North America don't tend to be as confrontational within the organization, particularly to leadership in public forums.
+Tijs: In North America, everybody more or less speaks the same language, literally and metaphorically.
+In a European company, there's more cultural fragmentation.
+The second thing is: that people in North America don't tend to be as confrontational within the organization, particularly to leadership in public forums.
 I'm generalizing a little bit.
 I think, in Europe, that could actually be a good thing, as long as the basic rules of civility are being applied.
 I'm not suggesting that's not the case at Uberall.
-But I would say that that's probably one of the one of the bigger differences.
+But I would say that that's probably one of the bigger differences.

 Bonus question — GS: What was attractive to you about Uberall?

 Tijs: So for every opportunity that I've had the privilege to consider, I look at three things.
 I look at the team.
 What's the chemistry with the CEO as well as the rest of the executive team?
 Do we get along?
 The second one is really about the industry and the products we have to offer.
 I was really excited about the strength of Uberall’s core business, which is about enabling and empowering local businesses.
 And obviously, our target customers have had a horrific year.
 Despite that, we've been able to create enough value to continue growing as a business, which is impressive.
 On top of that, I believe in what the product team is doing.
 I'm really excited about the opportunity that lies ahead.